-A couple years ago I helped my parents downsize their home and found a letter written to my mother at some point during her career as a placement specialist for a volunteer staffing agency.
-According to the letter, my mom spent considerable time getting to know the letter-writer’s goals and connected her with a fantastic opportunity that was a great fit that also propelled a new career path.
+A couple of years ago I helped my parents downsize their home and found a letter written to my mother at some point during her career as a placement specialist for a volunteer staffing agency.
+According to the letter, my mom spent considerable time getting to know the letter writer’s goals and connected her with a fantastic opportunity that was a great fit that also propelled a new career path.

-The impact of this interaction clearly meant a lot to my mother and woman she helped.
+The impact of this interaction clearly meant a lot to my mother and the woman she helped.
 It’s a great reminder about just how much value nonprofit organizations provide to individuals who contribute enormous time, talent, and energy to nonprofits’ missions.

 Having an impact is of increasing importance to each of us as the weight of the world’s and our own communities’ issues have become a call to action.